studio24/mac-setup/dev-team.md

 git config --global pull.ff only
 ```

+### SSH key
 Create a secure SSH key with a password.
-Store your SSH key password in your personal private vault in 1Password.
+Store your SSH key password in your Employee private vault in 1Password.

 See instructions on [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).